davecthomas/hugo-jitshappens/README.md

-# ajj3
+# Hugo JitsHappens
-Hugo AJJ on Heroku
+Hugo static site generation code for JitsHappens.
+This does not include the golang Heroku http app that references this static content.